You can live on $22 a day (for a couple) and see the country of Nicaragua. Here are eight great areas to see. Included

 3. Somoto Canyon area

-The Somoto canyons are nothing compared to the canyons in Utah, USA but they are quite nice and makes for a wonderful day activity.
+The Somoto canyons are nothing compared to the canyons in Utah, USA but they are quite nice and make for a wonderful day activity.
 We enjoyed the town of Somoto.
 It has cooler weather and cleaner streets.

 4. Northern Highlands

 Esteli, Jinotega, Matagalpa area.
 There is a great hike out to see the rock man near Esteli.
 Both Jinotega and Matagalpa have a cross high up on the mountain overlooking the city that you can hike to.
 It is free in Jinotega and costs $1 each in Matagalpa.
-Both have a great view at the top.
+Both have a great view from the top.
 The Matagalpa hike was very pretty and worth the entrance fee.
 This area is highly recommended for its mountains and nice clean towns (clean for Nicaragua).

 Seeing the eastern side of Nicaragua and the steep dramatic mountains will give great variety to your trip.
 The week we spent in Waslala was one of my favorite weeks in Nicaragua as we had the opportunity to turn Homes of Plastic into metal homes.
 However I only put it as number five because the group we were with that made it such an awesome week is no longer there, they have gone back to the states.

 The only reason we rate Granada above Leon is that we fell in love with Laguna de Apoyo.
 Downtown Granada and its colonial buildings were also beautiful.
 While in Granada, take a day tour on Lake Nicaragua to see the islands and swim in the warm water near the hot spring.

 We spent a month in Leon and felt at home with our hosts Manuel and Romy.
 They are a lovely quiet couple who looked out for all their guests and enjoy getting to know them.
 We shared a few meals with them and felt right at home.
 When one of the guests was mugged, they did everything they could to help him and also dealt with the police.